-Now that we have the definition for what Business Blogging is, we also wanna understand what the benefits are.
-So, first, let's take a look at some great stats on blogging.
+Now that we have the definition of what Business Blogging is, we also wanna understand what the benefits are.
+So, first, let’s take a look at some great stats on blogging.
 B2B marketers who blog receive 67% more leads than those who do not.
 Companies with a blog receive 97% more links to their website.
 And 81% of US online consumers trust information and advice from blogs.
 Those are some really compelling stats.

 Blogging helps you attract new buyers at the top of your sales funnel.
 So, on the left here we have an example of a sales funnel, and blogging really sits right at the top before a person becomes known within your system.
-So, blogging helps attract the different buyers and customers to your company before they even know who you are.
-It helps you to establish educational authority in your space, which is extremely important in today's noisy world.
+So, blogging helps attract different buyers and customers to your company before they even know who you are.
+It helps you to establish educational authority in your space, which is extremely important in today’s noisy world.
 You wanna put yourself out there as a thought leader and as an educator so that your customers will learn to trust you, and a blog is a great way to get you there.